ntrappe/cse110-w21-group33/admin/exercises/nicole-exercise1.md

    **No.**
 2. Was there a prompt to set the Pomodoro or break time?  <br/>
    **No. You didn't set the time but could switch between long vs short break.**
 3. What options (buttons, fields to enter) were given?
-(E.g. 'pause' button).
+(E.g. 'pause' button). <br/>
+   **Start, stop, add tasks, approx. number of Pomodoros, switch modes.**
-4. Were you asked to log in/create an account?
+4. Were you asked to log in/create an account? <br/>
+    **Only when I tried to access other features.**
 5. Was it obvious that it was a *Pomodoro* timer?
-How did you know?
+How did you know? <br/>
+   **Yes because the timer was set to 25m and it was called "PomoFocus".
+If you scrolled to the bottom of the page, there was info on the Pomodoro method which I found helpful.**

 #### Work Session/Pomodoro
 1. What **cues** indicated it was Pomodoro/work time?
 For example, *visual cues* can include a change of color or a label of "work time"; *audio cues* could consist of a ticking noise. <br/>